Bournemouth University2016 League Table Ranking 54

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-- Bournemouth University's origins can be traced to the early 1900s with the foundation of the former Bournemouth Municipal College.
+- Our origins can be traced to the early 1900s with the foundation of the former Bournemouth Municipal College.

-- The University's modern history began in 1976 with the opening of the Dorset Institute of Higher Education.
+- Our modern history began in 1976 with the opening of the Dorset Institute of Higher Education.

 - In 1990, the Dorset Institute was re-designated Bournemouth Polytechnic and later became Bournemouth University in 1992.